 Bootstrap sampling, or bootstrapping, is an intuitive idea proposed by Brad Efron in a 1979 paper.
 Rather than doing traditional statistical estimation, with bootstrap sampling we sample with replacement from the data that we have, calculate some measure, save that measure’s value, and repeat the process some number of times.
 The end result of this is a distribution of the measure of interest.
 With this distribution we can do helpful things like calculate the mean, median, or confidence intervals.

-Now let’s merge the two ideas of IRR and bootstrapping together.
-Let’s say we have a large pool of unlabeled data we’re looking to label.
-We don’t have any prior information about our task like the base rate or the difficulty of the task.
-What we’re going to do is start the annotation task by having two annotators label every example, then after n examples are double labeled, estimate some IRR measure with the bootstrap.
+examples are double labeled, estimate some IRR measure with the bootstrap.
 Since we have a distribution of IRR values, we can now set a helpful stopping criteria: we can stop annotating when a confidence interval is narrower than some specified width.
 This means we don’t have to know what the “true” (population) IRR would be if we labeled all the data, only that we want to be fairly confident about knowing approximately what it is given some number of examples less than the full dataset.

 An applied example

 Labeled datasets with multiple annotators are rare (Vincent has a short list), so we’ll use the GoEmotions dataset.
-For simplicity, we’ll only focus on two of the labels (“approval”, “disapproval”) from two annotators (4, 61) who had the most overlapping annotations (n=2,752).
-We’ll use Cohen’s Kappa (κ) as our IRR measure.
+For simplicity, we’ll only focus on two of the labels (“approval”, “disapproval”) from two annotators (4, 61) who had the most overlapping annotations (n=2,752

 We’ll pretend we don’t have any labeled data and do a hypothetical simulation of how this would work in practice.
-What we’re going to do is pretend we’re starting from scratch with this dataset and we have a bunch of unlabeled reddit comments, and we’re going to have both annotators annotate all examples, and every 100 annotated examples we’re going to review the bootstrapped estimates of κ.
+What we’re going to do is pretend we’re starting from scratch with this dataset and we have a bunch of unlabeled reddit comments, and we’re going to have both annotators annotate all examples, and every 100 annotated examples we’re going to review the bootstrapped estimates of κ

-Our threshold for ceasing dual annotation and reviewing our task will be when the 90% confidence interval has a width of less than 0.2.
-That’s a bit arbitrary, but when interpreting κ typically a new interpreted level of agreement occurs every 0.2 interval.
+Our threshold for ceasing dual annotation and reviewing our task will be when the 90% confidence interval has a width of less than 0.2

 Annotating “approval”

-For examples labeled “approval”, the true (population) κ is 0.197 for Annotator 1 & 2.
+for Annotator 1 & 2.
 This is the value we’d get if both annotators labeled all examples - a piece of information we have in hindsight, but not one we would have in our simulation.
 Annotator 1 had 496 positive labels, Annotator 2 had 322 positive labels, and they both agreed on 127 positive examples.

-Let’s pretend they’ve labeled the first 100 examples and calculate the bootstrap for κ.
-We’ll collect 500 samples of κ by sampling with replacement from our 100 annotated examples and calculating the value.
+Let’s pretend they’ve labeled the first 100 examples and calculate the bootstrap for κ

 From this chart we can see a few things: our sample range from no or random agreement (<0) to fair agreement (>0.5).
-It should be clear that we have very little confidence in what the true value of κ would be.
-The 90% confidence interval ranges from -0.030 to 0.383 - a width of about 0.4.
-We can conclude that at 100 labeled examples, we should continue labeling.
+It should be clear that we have very little confidence in what the true value of κ

 Let’s pretend we continued this exercise, evaluating every 100 examples.
 Here’s what that would look like up to 1000 examples:

-We can see our estimate of κ getting narrower and narrower.
+getting narrower and narrower.
 If we were to look at the distributional statistics for each iteration, we would find that we could stop annotating with overlap at 400 examples, when the confidence interval is 0.003 to 0.194 - a width of 0.191, which is less than 0.2.

-One other thing to notice here is that the median value of κ at n=400 is 0.12, and our confidence interval doesn’t contain the true value of κ.
+.
 This is a potential downside of this methodology2.
 We’re subject to the order in which we’re annotating examples and the samples that can be drawn from those examples.
 If we look back at the chart that continues this process, we’ll see the distributions start to center around the true value as add more examples.
 However, if we were actually doing this process in reality, we’d stop annotating here and never get to that correction with more samples.

 Annotating “disapproval”

-We’ll repeat this exercise but now with the “disapproval” label.
-For this label, the true κ is 0.334 - slightly higher agreement than for the “approval” label.
+- slightly higher agreement than for the “approval” label.
 Annotator 1 has 251 positive labels, Annotator 2 has 132 positive labels, and they overlap for 72 positive labels.

-Let’s look again at what the bootstrapped distribution of κ would look like if we only labeled 100 with overlap.
+Let’s look again at what the bootstrapped distribution of κ

 Here we see the values range almost the full scale of positive agreement values.
 The center appears to be a bit higher (median=0.660), but with this much spread it’s hard to say anything conclusive (except that we need to keep annotating).